smallhadroncollider/taskell/roadmap.md

 - Caching issue when using `m` to move lists - doesn't update previous list
 - Copy and paste?
 - Pressing Enter on empty list shows an subtasks box with an error
+- Cursor goes missing on the left hand side at the end of a line - needs to wrap